💡 What You Need to Know

 Horticultural and Neem Oil

-Neem oil is one of the best natural options for pest control.
-Wipe your plant down with it or use in a sprayer.
+- Organic Neem pesticide is one of the best natural options for pest control.
+Wipe your plant down with Neem or use in a sprayer.

 Pesticides & Insecticides